NetworkBlockDevice/nbd/doc/proto.md

-    A server MAY reject a client's request with the error `EOVERFLOW` if the length is too large to send without fragmentation, in which case it MUST NOT send a content chunk; however, the server MUST NOT use this error if the client's requested length does not exceed 65,536 bytes.
+    A server MAY reject a client's request with the error `EOVERFLOW` if the length is too large to send without fragmentation, in which case it MUST NOT send a content chunk; however, the server MUST support unfragmented reads in which the client's request length does not exceed 65,536 bytes.

 ## About this file